Effie Atherton: 1930s

 and the 9 August 1935, leading in the radio show "The Air-do wells", produced by Max Kester, with Atherton in the lead role, accompanied by Jean Colin, Marjorie Stedeford, Brian Lawrence, and Ronald Hill.
-The Gramophone magazine reported in December 1935 that "My young man's ever so nice" and "Dennis the Menace from Venice", H.M.V.
-BD 187, were among the most outstanding records nominated by its loyal readers that year.
+The Gramophone magazine reported in December 1935 that "My young man's ever so nice" and "Dennis the Menace from Venice", His Master's Voice BD 187, were among the most outstanding records nominated by its loyal readers that year.

 At the peak of her career, she was reputedly one of the most beautiful women in England.

 She married Landau in 1935, and she refocused her career from the stage to the radio waves with the prime time show "Radio Air do", impacting her ability to perform in any future Coward production.
 The following year, Coward named a "malodorous" stage dog "Atherton" in his 1936 underperforming play Star Chamber.

 Atherton embarked on a "Radio Air do" tour of the U.S. in January 1936, following the success of Jack Hylton, departing from Southampton to New York on MV Lafayette, on 8 January 1936, accompanied by her husband and her sister, Ella.

 A year later she was living in 719 N. Rodeo Drive, Beverly Hills, California.
 By now her broadcasting career was coming to an end.
 Records show that she traveled to Mexico using her "alias" Effie Atherton.

 In 1938 she performed on Rudy Vallee's Royal Variety Hour on NBC alongside Cyril Smith as an “English Comedy Act” called “On the Rolly Coaster”.
 Her hit songs at the time included “The smell of the soil”, “Don't put your daughter on the stage, Mrs. Worthington” and “I'm only her mother, that's all”.

 Her period of residence in the United States coincided with that of a theatrical entrepreneur, Bertie Alexander Meyer, and the man that launched her career on stage, André Charlot.

 Atherton returned to England a few months before the outbreak of World War II.
 Just days before the outbreak of hostilities she was part of the Rinso Radio Revue on Radio Luxembourg, alongside Bebe Daniels and Ben Lyon, Tommy Handley, Alice Mann and Sam Browne.